- Practice Format

 But there are remedies at hand.
 By drawing on Buddhist insights, the perspectives of environmental science, and interfaith wisdom, we can begin to untangle the knots.
 The possibilities are endless, and collective response rooted in wisdom and compassion is already underway.
 With the support of community, we can turn toward the suffering of the Earth and work skillfully with what is most difficult for us.

 In this EcoDharma Exploration, environmental scientist and Tibetan Buddhist Dekila Chungyalpa leads us as we investigate and find courage in our interdependence.

-This EcoDharma Exploration is part of a new series of programming designed to engage you in exploring a particular aspect of EcoDharma.
-Starting August 10, we invite you to explore these materials, at your own pace, on your own or in groups.
-Then on August 29, we hope you will join us for the live capstone gathering of registered participants, led by Dekila and One Earth Sangha.
+EcoDharma Explorations are designed to engage you in exploring a particular aspect of EcoDharma.
+We invite you to explore these materials at your own pace, on your own or in groups.
 The Exploration concludes with invitations for follow-up actions related to the month’s themes.